ALERT: Ecology's EIM database will be unavailable Weds. Jan 18 from 3PM-12AM, due to scheduled maintenance.

-You may order a printed copy or the SWMMWW on CD (for a nominal cost) from the Washington State Department of Enterprise Services (DES).
+You may order a printed copy or a CD (for a nominal cost) from the Washington State Department of Enterprise Services (DES).
 Follow the link below to get started:

-The Stormwater Management Manual for Western Washington is a guidance document.
+The SWMMWW is a guidance document.
 By itself it is not a legally enforceable document.
-However, several of the NPDES Stormwater General Permits do require the use of the Manual.
-The changes to the SWMMWW apply to western Washington NPDES permittees listed in the table below.
-The table also shows when Ecology expects these changes to take effect for each permit.
+However, several of the NPDES Stormwater General Permits do require the use of the SWMMWW (or equivalent).

-You can also contact the SWMMWW coordinator, Amanda Heye, directly at firstname.lastname@example.org or at 360-407-6457.
+You can contact the SWMMWW coordinator, Amanda Heye, directly at firstname.lastname@example.org or at 360-407-6457.

 Copyright © Washington State Department of Ecology.
-See http://www.ecy.wa.gov/copyright.html.
+See http://www.ecy.wa.gov/copyright.htm